 A relief of a royal couple in the Amarna style

-The family motif during the Amarna period is common.
+The family image during the Amarna period was more prevalent than other Ancient Egyptian periods.
 The Amarna family scenes are more intimate than those from the reign of any other pharaoh.
 The family motif may have originated with the new religion, as a way for Akhenaten and his family to set an example of piety to Aten for others in the court.

-The Amarna style during the Amarna Period is characterized by a sense of movement and activity in images.
+A sense of movement and activity characterises the Amarna style during the Amarna Period in images.
 Figures have raised hands with figures overlapping and scenes that are busy and crowded.
-The human body is portrayed differently with figures, always shown in profile on reliefs, they are slender with exaggerated legs and arms.
-Depictions of figures portray feminine qualities such as large hips, prominent breasts and rounded stomach and thighs.
-However other pieces, such the “Nefertiti Bust” show much less pronounced features of the style.
+The human body is portrayed differently with figures, always shown in profile on reliefs; they are slender with exaggerated legs and arms.
+Depictions of figures represent feminine qualities such as large hips, prominent breasts and rounded stomach and thighs.
+However other pieces, such as the “Nefertiti Bust” show much less apparent features of the Amarna style.

 - Title: Akhenaten and Nefertiti with their Children